We all know that customer: the one who you know by name because of just how often they’ve complained.

 Ken Blanchard once said, “Feedback is the breakfast of champions.”

 You realize how true that statement is when you look at how customer-centric many successful companies are (like Netflix and Eventbrite).
-These businesses use customer surveys as guiding lights that direct their focus to their customers’ needs and increase their number of satisfied customers.
+These businesses use survey responses as guiding lights that direct their focus to their customers’ needs and increase their number of satisfied customers.

 Find and create opportunities to talk to customers as much as you can.
 Getting an understanding of what your customers expect when it comes to service experience is a goldmine of wisdom that no amount of business books or management principles can replace.